yclee126/BitAdrSwap/README.md

 It makes a bitshift table from user input
 * bitTable[original bit position] = swapped bit position

-Then it swapps bits by bitshift operation if the original bit is 1.
+Then it swaps bits by bitshift operation if the original bit is 1.

 ## Misc
 Compiled with Visual Studio 15